cemsakizci/Implementing-graphColoring-on-GPU/README.md

 I have used the "rtclock" function to measure the execution time of graph coloring from the following link : https://github.com/chenxuhao/csrcolor/blob/master/include/common.h

+To run the program, please refer to "test.cu".
+You can see the compilation commands under the comment line "---COMPILATION COMMANDS----".
 For graph samples, please refer to the paper.